RLPoulin/Audiobooks/README.md

 ## Description

-This is a personal project to learn to work with databases, create a UI, use web APIs, and use git while practicing Python out of the workplace.
+This is a personal project to learn to work with databases, create a UI, use web APIs, and manage projects while practicing Python out of the workplace.

 ### Planned features